ExtremeElectronics/RC20XX-file-transfer-programs/README.md

 ## EXIT-RC20xx.py
 Sends a code to release the RC2040 from serial file mode. (not needed on the RC2014) Argument, needs com port only

+## Speed
+CopyTo and CopyFrom give an idea of transfer speed. around 15Kb/s (0.72 mZ/s)* should be doable for CopyTo and 52Kb/s (0.53 mZ/s)* for CopyFrom

+* milli Zorks a second, where 1 ZORK=96K